Published by the Ministry of Health and Welfare of South Korea · Industrial Research Institute on April 24, 2026

 According to official data from South Korea’s Ministry of Health and Welfare, the target of 2 million patients by 2025 signifies that South Korea has officially joined the ranks of Asian countries serving as medical tourism destinations.
 However, what the data actually reveals is that this achievement is not the result of a “comprehensive victory in medical capabilities,” but rather the combined effect of three factors: K-beauty, China’s visa-free policy for certain nationals, and VAT refunds.

-In the future, it will be necessary to move from “quantitative change” to “qualitative change” – while maintaining the overall volume, achieving diversification of customer sources, balance in service categories, and distribution across different regions will be the key factors determining whether South Korea’s medical tourism industry can retain its position as the number one in Asia.
+In the future, it will be essential for the medical tourism industry in South Korea to move from “quantitative change” to “qualitative change” – that is, while maintaining the overall scale, achieving diversification of customer sources, balance in service categories, and distribution across different regions.
+This will be the key factor determining whether South Korea can retain its position as the number one in medical tourism in Asia.

 Ministry of Health and Welfare of South Korea, “Performance in Attracting Foreign Patients in 2025” (released on April 24, 2026)